Vnptcq/Vnptcq/README.md

 ### 🚀 Developer turning DevOps Engineer

-I am a versatile software engineer with a strong background in **Application Development** (Java, C#, Python), currently pivoting to **Cloud & DevOps**.
+I am a versatile software engineer with a strong background in **Application Development**, currently pivoting to **Cloud & DevOps**.
 I bridge the gap between code and infrastructure, ensuring software is scalable, secure, and deployable.

 - 🔭 I’m currently working on building **Cloud Infrastructure & CI/CD Pipelines**
 - 🌱 I’m currently diving deep into **AWS, Azure, and Terraform**